EV Charging in Smart Grids: Mean Field Equilibrium and Approximate Non-Cooperative and Cooperative Strategies: Introduction

-This paper aims to develop a strategic framework for a large market composed of numerous agents, using the methodology of MFG.
-Within a setting characterized by sticky prices and finite time horizons, we investigate how agents can optimize their behavior to minimize expected losses.
-In the cooperative game case, our objective is to reduce the average social cost across the market.
-On the other hand, under the non-cooperative framework, we focus on constructing an approximate Nash equilibrium that captures the decentralized decision-making of individual agents.
-This dual perspective allows for a comprehensive analysis of collective and competitive behaviors in large-scale smart grid systems.
-Given the close resemblance between our model and the models of \cite{Gomes2023} and \cite{wang2019mean}, we now emphasize the distinctions in both model structure and methodological approach.
+Given the close resemblance between our model and the models of \cite{Gomes2023}, we now emphasize the distinctions in both model structure and methodological approach.
 The model in \cite{Gomes2023} determines the mean process of the control variable through a stochastic differential equation.
 Subsequently, by employing variational methods, they seek a price process such that, when agents take optimal actions to minimize transaction costs, the market clears and supply meets demand.
 Unlike in their work, our price process is endogenously generated within the system and is a stochastic process driven by control variables.
 The control variables can be freely adjusted, and the agents' commodities are subject to independent noise disturbances.
 The more fundamental difference lies in our objective: we aim to construct $\epsilon$-optimal solutions for both cooperative and non-cooperative games in a large system, rather than achieving supply-demand equilibrium.
-Besides, our methodological approach mainly involves approximating stochastic processes using fixed functions, rather than employing variational techniques.
-Different from \cite{wang2019mean}, which aims to find an $\epsilon$-Nash equilibrium and $\epsilon$-socially optimal solution for the system based on cost minimization within an infinite-horizon framework, we consider a finite-horizon setting and adopt a cost function of the LQG form, which deduces to the feedback strategies that depend on the state process.
-More importantly, our cost function is positively correlated with the product of price and demand, while this term is negatively correlated with the cost function proposed by \cite{wang2019mean}.
-This positive correlation introduces great amount of complexity to the problem, as it implies that increasing the norm of the control variable can significantly reduce one component of the cost function to a very small negative number, potentially undermining the coercivity condition.
-Overcoming the complications introduced by this correlation constitutes the principal difficulty of the present work and serves as the guiding objective behind many of the subsequent proofs.
+These distinctions lead us to adopt a completely different methodological approach in our analysis-- our methodological approach mainly involves the standard MFE approach, that is, to approximate stochastic processes using fixed functions, rather than employing variational techniques.